tsouche/learn-docker/tutorial.md

 ```
 tuto@laptop:~$ docker run -d -p 4000:80 friendlyhello
-b3bdcd7596de58032af60022cf0e02f6f49475600a46fc4628dd736a12640c4f
+959d6fbadbbd58032af60022cf0e02f6f49475600a46fc4628dd736a12640c4f
 ```
 You get the `long container ID` for your app and then are kicked back to your terminal.
 Your container is running in the background.
 You can also see the `abbreviated container ID` with `docker container ls` (and both work interchangeably when running commands):
 ```
 tuto@laptop:~$ docker container ls
 CONTAINER ID IMAGE         COMMAND         CREATED
-b3bdcd7596de friendlyhello "python app.py" 28 seconds ago
+959d6fbadbbd friendlyhello "python app.py" 28 seconds ago
 ```
 Notice that `CONTAINER ID` matches what is displayed on [http://localhost:4000](http://localhost:4000).

 Now, you will use `docker container stop` to end the process, using the `CONTAINER ID` to tell which container should be stopped.
 Docker will need few seconds to actually stop the container, and it will output the container ID once it is done.
-In parallel, you can refresh the web page on [http://localhost:4000](http://localhost:4000) until the container stops, and the browser will then be unable to connect:
+In parallel, you can refresh the web page on [http://localhost:4000](http://localhost:4000) until the container stops, and the browser will then not be able to connect anymore:

 ```
 tuto@laptop:~$ docker container stop b3bdcd7596de